kawansoft/aceql-http-client-python/README.md

 `NULL` values are handled in a specific way, because the remote server must know the type of the `NULL` value.

-We create a tuple with `None` and a `SqlNullType` constant value to pass the type of the `NULL` value.
+To create a `NULL` value parameter, create a tuple of 2 elements:

+- First value is `None` .
+- Second value is a one of the`SqlNullType` constants that defines the type of the parameter.

 This 2 elements tuple is then inserted in the tuple of the prepared statement parameters:

 ```python
 sql = "insert into customer values (?, ?, ?, ?, ?, ?, ?, ?)"